Alexander-Kahanek/COVID_Research/README.md

 # COVID Reasearch Project

-This project is currently being worked on, so this repository will currently be messy.
+This project is currently being worked on.

 # Files